EHungYang1/UECM3033_assign3/report.md

 ![Graph of y1 and y0 against t.png](Graph of y1 and y0 against t.png)
 ![Graph of y1 against y0.png](Graph of y1 against y0.png)

+The population or number of prey (y0) is the lowest and the predators (y1) is the highest at the beginning.
+But then the predators was declined as there is lack of food(prey), so the prey able to increase their population.
+As the time increase, the number of prey will increases over time while the number of predators is decreasing.
+When the predator population decrease, the prey population will increase.
+This will continue in a cycle of growth and decline.

 Is the system of ODE sensitive to initial condition?
 Explain.

 -----------------------------------